 HALO is proud to continue our partnership with the National Geographic Okavango Wilderness Project supporting the well-being of local people which is a primary factor in making conservation a success.

 The National Geographic Society has partnered with the Wild Bird Trust in a conservation initiative designed to protect the Okavango River Basin including the Okavango Delta, one of the planet’s last remaining wetland wildernesses, the Okavango River Basin and in particular the Okavango Delta.

 Combining exploration and documentation of diverse wildlife, this ambitious initiative will help conserve the Okavango river’s sources in Angola that feed into the Okavango Delta and, in turn, will protect keystone wildlife populations, uplift local communities, and support sustainable development and sensible natural resource use.
 We see the National Geographic Okavango Wilderness Project as a foundation for future large-scale initiatives to protect and nurture other vulnerable ecosystems.

 The Kissama Foundation is a non-governmental organization founded in 1996 to promote the protection, conservation, management, study and research of the Angolan fauna and flora.

 The Kissama Foundation, supported by the Wild Bird Trust, has run an internship program for young conservationists since 2018.
 This program promotes biodiversity research and learning opportunities for biodiversity conservation.

-Subscribe to our newsletter to recieve exciting news about our projects.
+Subscribe to our newsletter to receive exciting news about our projects.